 Biography

-Sara is a proud second-generation, Iranian/Palestinian, first-year doctoral student at the University of Central Florida.
-She holds an M.S. in Applied Sociology and a B.A. in Anthropology and Sociology from Valdosta State University.
+Sara Tehrani is a doctoral candidate at the University of Central Florida.
+She holds a Master of Science in Sociology and a Bachelor of Arts in Anthropology and Sociology from Valdosta State University.